Persisting Consequences of Intestinal Infection

 This issue of the Old Herborn University Seminar Monograph provides a summary of the discussions at an expert workshop hosted by the Old Herborn University Foundation in June 2013.
 The discussions were held to assess the experts' epidemiological and pathological-aetiological understanding of the phenomenon that intestinal infections can lead to a myriad of chronic health consequences, as well as to identify gaps in knowledge and describe future directions related to the challenge of persisting consequences of intestinal infection.
 The monograph includes a summary paper from the workshop, as well as individual papers from the participants on specific aspects of the issue.

-Author: Heidt PJ, Lang D, Riddle MS, Walker RI, Rusch V, eds.
+Author: Heidt PJ, Lange D, Riddle MS, Walker RI, Rusch V, eds.

 » Download file (English)

 Citation: Heidt PJ, Lange D, Riddle MS, Walker RI, Rusch V, eds.
 Persisting Consequences of Intestinal Infection.
 Old Herborn University Seminar Monograph.
 2014;27.